d-lim/d-lim.github.io/_posts/2016-01-23-indigo-jekyll-theme.markdown

 <img src="../assets/images/sg3km.png" alt="sg3km" style="width: 1500px;"/>

-A 3km accuracy is equivalent to predicting a if one is going to be in Orchard, between the Cathy Cineplex to Hotel Jen Tanglin, which is one of busiest retail area in Singapore.
+A 3km accuracy is equivalent to predicting a if one is going to be in Orchard, between the Cathy Cineplex to Hotel Jen Tanglin, which is along the busiest retail district in Singapore.

 Therefore, for this project, I will explore if my hypothesis is plausible.